-The State of the District's Bus Fleet Report is a briefing item that provides an overview of the current bus fleet including: age of the fleet, zero-emission bus program, new bus procurements maintenance activities, a summary of quality assurance and warranty programs, and an update on non-revenue vehicles.
+The State of the District's Bus Fleet Report is a briefing item that provides an overview of the current bus fleet programs and updated activities that includes the following: age of the fleet and replacement schedules, zero emission bus program, bus maintenance activities, quality assurance program, non-revenue vehicles, contingency fleet vehicles, and CARB compliance.

-Bus Fleet Age
+Bus Fleet Age and Replacement Schedules

-During calendar year 2021, the District maintained the operation of 638 buses in the fleet.
-A total of buses three were decommissioned and replaced by three new buses.
-The average age of the fleet increased from approximately 7.88 years in 2020 to 9.1 years in 2021.
-The following fleet changes transpired during 2021:
+During calendar year 2022, the District maintained the operation of 638 buses in the fleet.
+A total of buses 46 were decommissioned and replaced by 46 new buses.
+The average age of the fleet decreased from approximately 9.1 years in 2021 to 8.78 years in 2022.
+The following fleet changes transpired during 2022:

-Decommissioned

-- 2. Van Hool 40-foot diesel - 1, MCI 45-foot commuter

-New Buses

-- 1, MCI 45-foot commuter - 2, Gillig 40-foot battery electric
+Decommissioned 20, Van Hool 40-foot Diesel 26, Van Hool 30-foot Diesel

+New Buses 20, New Flyer 40-foot Fuel Cell 26, Gillig 40-foot Diesel

-The District is scheduled to replace 76 vehicles that are beyond the end of useful life with the following new buses that will be placed in service during calendar year 2022:
+The District is scheduled to receive delivery of the following 80 new vehicles during the year 2023:

-- 20, New Flyer 40-foot fuel cell electric
+- 24, Gillig 40-foot Diesel

-- 35, MCI 45-foot commuter
+- 35, MCI 45-foot Commuter

-- 21, Gillig 40-foot battery electric
+- 21, Gillig 40-foot Battery Electric

 To achieve the District's Transit Asset Management (TAM) performance targets, the District will need to continue replacing buses that have exceeded the Federal Transit Administration's (FTA) end of useful life.
-At the end of 2021, the District had 147 buses exceeding the end of useful life.
-A contract to purchase (50) 40-foot diesel buses has been awarded to Gillig with an expected delivery to start in the fourth quarter of 2022.
-Considering the awarded bus contracts, the current projection is the District will have 69 buses beyond the useful life at the end of 2022.
+Due to COVID-19 workforce issues, national supply chain parts shortages, and a scheduled plant closure that relocated bus production, delivery of new Gillig buses was delayed by 18-months and new MCI buses have been delayed by 2.5 years.
+At the end of 2022, the District had 149 buses exceeding the end of useful life.
+Considering the awarded bus contracts in production, the current projection for 2023 is that the District will have 69 buses beyond the useful life.

 The District needs to prioritize funding to replace these older vehicles.
-Replacing these units with new cleaner diesel vehicles would cost approximately \$45 million at \$650,000 per bus.
-Replacing with a zero-emission bus (ZEB) would cost the District an extra \$24 million to \$31 million depending on the technology and not considering any infrastructure improvements needed to support deployment of ZEBs.
-As the fleet continues to age year-over-year replacement contracts will need to be secured for the aging bus fleets listed below in order to meet the District's TAM performance targets:
+Replacing these units with new cleaner diesel vehicles would cost approximately \$51 million at \$750,000 per bus.
+Replacing with a zero-emission bus (ZEB) would cost the District an extra \$25 million to \$38 million depending on the technology and not considering any infrastructure improvements needed to support deployment of the ZEBs.
+To meet the District's TAM performance targets replacement contracts will need to be secured for the aging bus fleets listed below:

-- 2006 Van Hool 30-foot diesel (21)
+- 2008 Van Hool 40-foot Diesel (27)

-- 2009 Van Hool 30-foot diesel (39)
+- 2009 Van Hool 30-foot Diesel (33)

-- 2009 Van Hool 60-foot diesel (9)
+- 2009 Van Hool 60-foot Diesel (9)

-During calendar year 2021, miles traveled by the bus fleet increased to approximately 18.9 million miles from 18.7 million miles in 2020, which represents an increase of 200,000 miles due to some pandemic restrictions subsiding and addition of more service.
+During calendar year 2022, miles traveled by the bus fleet increased to approximately 19.1 million miles from 18.7 million miles in 2021, which represents an increase of 400 thousand miles.
 Mileage increase or decrease directly impacts the quantity and frequency of the maintenance program activities.